A foggy, isolated area

 While Majors and Palakiko have since passed away and their names faded into obscurity, their impact on Morgan’s Corner and Hawaii is still felt today.
 Not only did Hawaii abolish capital punishment after their trial, but after Wilder’s passing (and later demolition of her house), the tight turn earned a strange reputation.

-It took one terrible incident to turn Morgan’s Corner into an Oahu legend, despite many of the stories that spurred later having absolutely nothing to do with Wilder’s murder.
+It only took one terrible incident to turn Morgan’s Corner into another Oahu ghost story.
+Although many of the stories had absolutely nothing to do with Wilder’s murder.
 Still, something must be said about the heaviness that lingers after an intense tragedy and its effect on a space.

-For Morgan’s Corner, passersby talk of ghosts, strange occurrences, and ghastly killers patrolling the street with hooked hands.
+Morgan’s Corner is full of ghosts, strange occurrences, and ghastly killers patrolling the street with hooked hands.
 Even Dr. Morgan’s image became entangled in the corner’s lore, with some claiming he strangled his wife.

 Whispers of the turn are still abundant today, leaving only one question left to be asked: Are you brave enough to visit Morgan’s Corner?
 Take the opportunity to hear more about Honolulu’s spectral legends and ghostly lore with a Honolulu ghost tour

-To learn more about Oahu’s most notable specters, visit our blog and check out our social media on Facebook, Instagram, and TikTok.
+To learn more about Oahu’s most haunted places, read our blog and check out our social media on Facebook, Instagram, and TikTok

 Sources: